Kristiansund Airport, Kvernberget: History

 The first airline services to Kristiansund were part of the Bergen to Trondheim route which Norwegian Air Lines (DNL) established in 1935.
 These called at Ålesund, Molde and Kristiansund.
 The latter had its water aerodrome located at the port in the town center.
 The services were only flown during the winter.
 DNL resumed its routes in 1948, and Lufttransport commenced a service via Ålesund Airport, Sørneset to Oslo.
 From 1949 these were both taken over by West Norway Airlines, which lasted until the airline folded in 1957.

 The Luftwaffe nearly completed Aukra Airport, Gossen during the Second World War and in the 1950s the authorities decided to complete the facility and establish it as a central airport for Møre og Romsdal.
 Local initiative in Ålesund convinced Parliament in 1957 that Ålesund Airport, Vigra should be built instead.
 It opened in 1958.
 This airport was by Parliament considered as sufficient for all of the county and the seaplane routes were terminated the same season.
 Poor roads and three ferries meant that driving time to Vigra was about five hours at the time.

 Proposals for an airport in Kristiansund were first launched in 1954, with Kvernberget as the preferred site and at an estimated investment cost of 6.5 million Norwegian krone.
 It had however been placed on hold due to the Gossen plans.
 In both Molde and Kristiansund there was displeasure with the choice of Vigra and both municipalities established airport commissions in 1959 to look into building their own airports.
 Kristiansund's commission was led by William Dall and the same year the municipality bought a 54 ha lot at Kvernberget to reserve it for a future aerodrome.

 In both Kristiansund and Molde the debate centered around whether their respective districts of Nordmøre and Romsdal should have each their respective airport or a shared aerodrome.
 A national airport commission was established in 1962, which looked at the primary airport structure, including in Nordmøre and Romsdal.
-It considered Gossen, Hendamyrene in Averøy, Freistranda in Frei and Osmarka.
+It considered Gossen, Hendamyrene on Averøya, Freistranda on Frei and Osmarka.
 Several of these would be suitable as a site for a shared airport.
 Within the two towns there was little interest in cooperation and both wanted their own airport, situated close to the town center.
 The commission recommended in its report of 16 December 1964 that Kristiansund and Molde both be among the nine recommended airports.
 Kristiansund was given top priority, while Molde was lowest prioritized.